PremierLangage/premierlangage/install.md

 Every module installed with pip while running a python environment will be installed on said environment.

-##### troubleshooting
-When using

-    python3 -m venv **env_name**

-you can encounter a bug:

-    Error: Command '['<directory>/bin/python3.5', '-Im', 'ensurepip', '--upgrade', '--default-pip']' returned non-zero exit status

-To solve this problem, you can create an env without pip and install pip manually:

-    python3 -m venv env --without-pip
-    source env/bin/activate
-    curl -w get https://bootstrap.pypa.io/get-pip.py | python3

-You may need to restart the env to ensure pip is working properly:

-    deactivate
-    source env/bin/activate

 ## Local/Dev
 To use the project on localhost: